Lower back pain when standing up is caused by stiffness in the chest and legs

 Treatment details

-This was a good example of how muscle training can have the opposite effect.
-The illustration shows training to correct pelvic tilt.
+This case was a good example of how strength training can sometimes work against you.
+The illustration shows training intended to correct pelvic tilt.

-Although chiropractic is generally thought of as a treatment to loosen muscles, it also activates and strengthens dormant muscles.
-In order to prescribe the correct training, a pre-treatment examination is carried out.
+Seitai is often thought of simply as a treatment for loosening muscles, but it also involves activating and strengthening muscles that have gone dormant.
+To prescribe the right training, a pre-treatment examination is carried out first.

-The patient will then try again any movements that were painful during the pre-treatment examination.
-We ask the patient to confirm that there are no problems with any of the movements.
+The patient then tries again the movements that caused pain during the pre-treatment examination.
+We ask the patient to confirm for themselves that there is no longer a problem with any of those movements.

-The pain is caused by lifestyle habits that stem from the way the body is used on a daily basis.
-I explained that by improving joint movement through daily stretching and training, the pain would not recur.
-This completes the treatment.
+Pain is often the result of daily habits in how the body is used.
+I explained that by improving joint movement through daily stretching and training, the pain would be less likely to return.
+That completes the treatment.

-Since we stand and sit every day, we receive many inquiries about this issue.
+Standing up and sitting down are things we do every day, so we receive many consultations about this issue.

 This is caused by tight muscles in the thighs, buttocks, and stomach.